noahaseaman/2143-OOP/Assignments/README.md

 Answer honestly:

 1. Does your `Point2D` *feel* like a built-in type?
+  - Yes.
 2. What design choice most contributed to that feeling?
+  - Being able to call Point2D like a regular addition/subtraction operator
 3. Which OOP concept currently feels overhyped?
+  - Honestly, I still feel like a child so far.
+There's so many concepts I've never encountered before.
+I do not have one- yet.
 4. Which one feels underrated?
+  - The ability to make constructors so concisely!
+It was awesome getting to use them in this program after seeing the example in class
 5. What part of this worksheet made you uncomfortable — and why?
+  - Honestly?
+A lot of it.
+Like I mentioned above, there were _so_ many new and foreign concepts.
+I'd really love some smaller, more manageable assignments outside of these big ones to become more familiar with the concepts.
+It feels like there's a thousand new concepts and I barely recognize them at sight, much less am I capable of implementing them off the top of my head.
+I know new concepts can take time, so I'm optimistic my opinion will change.

 If nothing made you uncomfortable, you probably didn’t push hard enough.